 The biggest (pun intended) problem with collagen is its size.
 Dr. Joshua Zeichner tells The Zoe Report: “Pure collagen molecules are too large to actually be absorbed by the body as-is.”
 Due to their size, these beneficial proteins can’t penetrate the skin.
 Instead, skin care experts recommend using topical treatments that include ingredients like peptides, retinol and Vitamin C which stimulate and protect your skin’s natural collagen production.

 Retinol is another topical ingredient that stimulates collagen synthesis in the skin.
 According to SHAPE, “Both retinoic acid and retinol ‘turn on’ genes and cells involved in collagen production.
 They also help organize new and existing collagen.”
-You can reap the benefits of retinol - and skip its side effects - by opting for a botanical-based version like our Natural Retinol Alternative.

 This article was originally written by Alisha Whitley in October 2019.